EvilGenius-dot/RustMinerSystem/README.md

 # Version Log
 ```
+3.1.0
+Tuning the performance of new algorithms under ETC algorithm

 3.0.0
 Reconfigured the pumping algorithm, and now all currencies can pump accurately to the thousandth digit